vdaas/vald/docs/user/get-started.md

     - Vald has auto index backup feature using MySQL + Redis or Cassndora which enables disaster recovery.

 - Distributed Indexing
-    - Vald distribute indexes vecotr to multiple agent.
-Which means each agent has different graph index.
+    - Vald distribute vector index to multiple agent, each agent stores different index.

 - Index Replication
     - Vald stores each index in multiple agents which enables index replicas.